 At this level, you will be traveling between different countries in a series which features hundreds of drivers from different countries with all different levels of experience.
 Winning at this level of competition is definitely a big deal and will give you a huge benefit in searching for a future drive.
 The field is extremely close at this level, and you will see multiple drivers separated by less than a tenth of a second.

 The competition in karting can be extremely tough.
 All karts are equal, and the only differences are in chassis and personal set ups as to how the driver prefers their karts to handle.
+All F1 cars are not equal.
 This means that it is more based on driver performance as opposed to the team effort required in Formula 1.

 Formula 1 still has an emphasis on driver skill, however there is a huge focus on the team as a whole.
 As we all know, if your team can’t provide you with a competitive car, you won’t be competing for wins.
 This makes the competition even more difficult, as a driver could perform to the best of their abilities and still end up in 18th place.